000 (emergency telephone number): Victoria

-When a person calls 000 for emergency response within Victoria, the call will be answered by Telstra who determine the service required.
-The call is then directed to the relevant ESTA facility where it will be answered by the next available trained call taker, who will collect information from the caller, and enter this into the Computer Aided Dispatch (CAD) system.
+Calls passed to Triple Zero Victoria will be answered by the first available trained call taker, who will collect information from the caller and enter this into the Computer Aided Dispatch (CAD) system.
 Using this information, a dispatcher will identify and dispatch the appropriate emergency services or resources.
-Emergency crews are often already being notified by the relevant services' dispatchers while the call taker is still obtaining further information or giving advice, such as guiding the caller through cardiopulmonary resuscitation (CPR), obtaining details of a possible offender, or receiving further details about the exact location or situation - an initial response may be made to details as vague as a town or suburb, while the call taker continues to get more specific location information.
+Emergency crews are often notified by the relevant services' dispatchers while the call taker is still obtaining further information or giving advice, such as guiding the caller through cardiopulmonary resuscitation (CPR), obtaining details of a possible offender, or receiving further details about the exact location or situation - an initial response may be made to details as vague as a town or suburb, while the call taker continues to get more specific location information.

-ESTA is also responsible for Victorian State Emergency Service (SES) call-taking and dispatch, although this service cannot be contacted by dialling 000, as SES calls are not considered to be life-threatening.
+Triple Zero Victoria is also responsible for Victorian State Emergency Service call-taking and dispatch, although this service cannot be contacted by dialling 000 as SES calls are not considered to be life-threatening.
 The number for SES calls is 132 500, but police or another service dialled inappropriately will notify SES.

-Many ESTA practices and protocols are standardised across all emergency services agencies, and all agencies use the same computer network.
+Many Triple Zero Victoria practices and protocols are standardised across all emergency services agencies, as all agencies use the same computer network.
 The result is complete and instantaneous information sharing between emergency services.

+Emergency+

+The Emergency+ app helps Triple Zero callers to identify their exact location by using their mobile phone's GPS and location services.
+Launched in 2013, it was developed by Fire and Rescue New South Wales.
+Videos in the app include instructions on CPR, as well as emergency first aid.
+The app also contains What3Words functionality, allowing users to quickly and easily provide accurate location details to a 000 dispatcher.